 Note: This policy incorporates the following previous university policies: 3.5, Paying for Services (Independent Contractors/Consultants); 3.5.1, Service Provider Payments (Independent Contractors/Consultants)-Weill Cornell Medical College; and 3.12, Procurement Card.

-Your local college or unit administrative office or the Cornell Procurement Services.
+Your local college or unit administrative office or the Procurement and Payment Services.

 Violation of a financial policy should be reported to your supervisor, your human resource representative, unit manager and/or the office responsible for the policy.
 Where these resources are inadequate, you may choose to make an anonymous report through the Cornell University Hotline.